Get all the latest data for Cebu

 Which neighborhoods in Cebu perform best on Airbnb in 2026?

-In Cebu City, top-performing Airbnb properties can generate average annual revenue of around ₱400,000 (approximately $7,000), with a median occupancy rate of 57% and an average daily rate of ₱1,900.
+In Cebu City, top-performing Airbnb properties generate average annual revenue of around ₱400,000 (roughly $7,000), with a median occupancy rate of about 56% and an average daily rate of approximately ₱1,850 according to Airbtics data covering the trailing 12 months through late 2025.

-• Punta Engaño (Lapu-Lapu City): Proximity to resorts and airport makes it ideal for first and last nights.
+• Punta Engaño (Lapu-Lapu City): proximity to Mactan resorts and the airport captures "first night, last night" bookings

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Cebu.